ucan-wg/spec/README.md

 Note that if an instance cannot dereference a CID at runtime, the UCAN MUST fail validation.
 This is consistent with the [constructive semantics] of UCAN.

-# 9. Implementation Recommendations
+# 4. Implementation Recommendations

-## 9.1 UCAN Store
+## 4.1 Delegation Store

 A validator MAY keep a local store of UCANs that it has received.
 UCANs are immutable but also time-bound so that this store MAY evict expired or revoked UCANs.

-This store MAY be indexed by CID (content addressing).
+This store SHOULD be indexed by CID (content addressing).
 Multiple indices built on top of this store MAY be used to improve capability search or selection performance.

-## 9.2 Memoized Validation
+## 4.2 Memoized Validation

 Aside from revocation, capability validation is idempotent.
 Marking a CID (or capability index inside that CID) as valid acts as memoization, obviating the need to check the entire structure on every validation.
 This extends to distinct UCANs that share a proof: if the proof was previously reviewed and is not revoked, it is RECOMMENDED to consider it valid immediately.

 Revocation is irreversible.
 Suppose the validator learns of revocation by UCAN CID or issuer DID.
 In that case, the UCAN and all of its derivatives in such a cache MUST be marked as invalid, and all validations immediately fail without needing to walk the entire structure.

-## 9.3 Replay Attack Prevention
+## 4.3 Replay Attack Prevention

 Replay attack prevention is REQUIRED ([Token Uniqueness]).
 The exact strategy is left to the implementer.
-One simple strategy is maintaining a set of previously seen CIDs.
-This MAY be the same structure as a validated UCAN memoization table (if one exists in the implementation).
+Some simple strategies include maintaining a set of previously seen CIDs, or requiring that nonces be monotonically increasing per principal.
+This MAY be the same structure as a validated UCAN memoization table (if one is implementated).

-It is RECOMMENDED that the structure have a secondary index referencing the token expiry field.
+Maintaining a secondary token expiry index is RECOMMENDED.
 This enables garbage collection and more efficient search.
 In cases of very large stores, normal cache performance techniques MAY be used, such as Bloom filters, multi-level caches, and so on.

-## 9.4 Session Content ID
+## 4.4 Session Content ID

+Som

 FIXME replace with invocation & content addressed delegtaions

 FIXME find solution to Daniel's curl counterexample

-## 2.3 Beyond Single System Image
+## 4.5 Beyond Single System Image

 > As we continue to increase the number of globally connected devices, we must embrace a design that considers every single member in the system as